Documentation

 Enabled Activate or suspend the creation of resources based on this rule

-Discovery type The type of agent used to perform the discovery (see details below)
+Discovery type The type of Agent used to perform the discovery (see details below)

 Host filter optional Agent host name filter over which the rule will be applied or excluded.
 Example: (host*|server*) or !(host*|server*)